-ProfMonitor stores its results temporarily in a file with the default filename /tmp/gemprofile.tmp.
-You can specify a different filename by using ProfMonitor's instance method fileName:.
+ProfMonitor stores its results temporarily in a file with the default filename /tmp/gempid.tmp.
+You can specify a different filename by using ProfMonitor's instance creation method newWithFile: and variants.
 This file is deleted by profiling block methods, profileOff, and reportAfterRun methods.
+Note that if the Gem that is executing profiling terminates abnormally, it may leave this file behind; such files must be manually deleted.